Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Experiments

 \subsection{Model throughput}

 Our first benchmark evaluates the performance of asynchronous training schemes under latency.
 We quantify this with training throughput, i.e., the number of training batches processed per second.
 To emulate the distributed training environment, we create a model from a large number of identical blocks distributed evenly across 4 NVIDIA GTX 1080 GPUs.
 We simulate network latency by adding an artificial delay after computation of each block.
-The delay time is sampled from the exponential distribution, which was shown to model latency well in \citet{sukhov2016generating}.
+The delay time is sampled from the exponential distribution, which was shown to model latency well \cite{sukhov2016generating}.

 Since our model size exceeds the memory limits of a single consumer GPU, the only mainstream paradigm that can compete with Learning@home is model parallel training.
-We also report the ``upper bound" on training throughput by running the same computations with no network delays in a model parallel regime with pipelining similar to \citet{huang2019gpipe}.
-For Learning@home, we use 64 trainer processes to send requests to the runtime processes.
+We also report the ``upper bound'' on training throughput by running the same computations with no network delays in a model parallel regime with pipelining similar to~\cite{huang2019gpipe}.
+For Learning@home, we use 64 trainer processes to send requests to the runtime processes\footnote{See the full setup: \url{https://github.com/mryab/learning-at-home\#running-the-experiments}}.

 To measure the effect on blocks with different computation to communication ratio, we evaluate two popular block architectures.
 The first architecture is composed of $224$ feed-forward blocks, each having hidden dimensions of $1024\to4096\to4096\to 1024$ with layer normalization and ReLU activations in between.
-These blocks are treated as separate ``experts" and process batches of size $2048$.
-The second architecture consists of $224$ BERT-like Transformer blocks \citet{bert} with hidden dimension 1024 and GELU activations \cite{hendrycks2016gaussian} applied to sequences of length $512$ with batch size $4$.
+These blocks are treated as separate ``experts'' and process batches of size $2048$.
+The second architecture consists of $224$ BERT-like Transformer blocks \cite{bert} with hidden dimension 1024 and GELU activations \cite{hendrycks2016gaussian} applied to sequences of length $512$ with batch size $4$.

 With this setup in mind, we can measure the throughput of the entire model as the time it takes to process 10 batches and dividing it by the total number of processed examples.
 These experiments were repeated 5 times for all methods to measure the mean and standard deviation of throughput.
-Figure \ref{fig:throughput_plot} demonstrates that even with delay times approaching 200ms the asynchronous scheduler we have implemented as part of Learning@home maintains nearly the same throughput.
-In turn, model training throughput quickly degrades under latency, which is not surprising as it was not designed with slow communication in mind.